KerasKorea/KerasObjectDetector/README.md

 ## <a name="Release-information">Release information</a>
 #### ver 1.0.0 (November 20, 2019)
-Finally the initial version of YOLK API has been completed!!
-There's still a long way to go, and more models will be continuously updated.
+The initial version of YOLK API has been completed.
 This release includes:

 1. Three Object Detection models and one data generator.
+(More models will be included in a future version).
 The generator converts datasets into a suitable format for a selected model.
     - Object Detection models : [SSD](https://github.com/pierluigiferrari/ssd_keras), [YOLOv3](https://github.com/qqwweee/keras-yolo3), [RetinaNet](https://github.com/fizyr/keras-retinanet)
     - Dataset and data generator : [PASCAL VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/), [COCO](http://cocodataset.org/#home), [Custom dataset]()  <!--need to description-->
       ㄴ Yolk's dataset downloader is 3X faster than existing downloaders.